doublestranded/ember-sigmajs/README.md

 {{/sigma-graph}}
 ```

-or with graphData specifying nodes and edges (see the table below for more details):
+or with graphData specifying lists of nodes and edges (see the table below for more details):

 ```
 {{#sigma-graph graphData=mygraphData settings=mySettings rendererType=myRendererType rendererSettings=myRendererSettings}}